Jordan Middle School

 The following school highlights showcase how Jordan Middle School is fulfilling Gwinnett County Public School's four strategic priorities of Empathy, Equity, Effectiveness, and Excellence.
 Visit the School Profile Dashboard to find more detailed data on our school.

-JMS has once again exceeded expectations.
-Nationally, about 50% of students achieve their expected typical growth, and 25% meet their stretch growth through iReady.
+- JMS has once again exceeded expectations.
+Nationally, about 50% of students achieve their expected typical growth, and 25% meet their stretch growth through iReady assessments.
 We are proud that JMS has a 62% typical growth and 38% stretch growth in math!
 This is a significant step towards the academic success of each and every student at our school.